golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 * attached the point below that to my waist; and
 * attached the Y's foot to an imaginary point offset below my waist.

 You are provided with [a p5.js wrapper on Google's MediaPipe](https://openprocessing.org/@golan/2760298), a high-quality computer vision system that can track the face, body, and hands.
-Note that for the best quality performance, you should **disable** the MediaPipe face-tracking and hand-tracking (there are boolean settings for this).
+Note that for the best quality performance, you should **disable** the MediaPipe modalities you're not using (in this case, the face and hands; there are boolean settings for this).

 [![mediapipe.png](img/4/mediapipe.jpg)](https://openprocessing.org/@golan/2760298)